 RFF awards one research grant each academic year in honor of the late John V. Krutilla, a renowned environmental economist who served as a senior fellow at RFF for most of his career.
 The Krutilla research award was established with the generous support of the Krutilla family; Industrial Economics, Inc.; and a number of John’s colleagues, friends, and former students.

 Awardees may be invited to present the results of their research activities at RFF in the year after the work is completed.
-The application for the 2016–2017 academic year will be posted in early 2016 on the Careers page.

 This research stipend is open to young scholars who received their doctoral degrees after June 30, 2009.
 The focus of the award is on research related to environmental and natural resource economics.
 Special attention will be given to applications that seek to pursue research into one or more of the areas pioneered by John Krutilla.

 The program is open to both US and non-US citizens, provided that the latter have proper work and residency documentation.